 Tallahassee, Florida 32399-1050

 The request should clearly and concisely state the question of law to be answered.
 The question should be limited to the actual matter at issue.
 Sufficient elaboration should be provided so that it is not necessary to infer any aspect of the question or the situation on which it is based.
 If the question is predicated on a particular set of facts or circumstances, these should be fully set out.

-The response time for requests for Attorney General Opinions has been substantially reduced.
-This office attempts to respond to all requests for opinions within 30 days of their receipt in this office.
-However, in order to facilitate this expedited response to opinion requests, this office requires that the attorneys for public entities requesting an opinion supply this office with a memorandum of law to accompany the request.
+In order to facilitate a timely response to opinion requests, this office requires that the attorneys for public entities requesting an opinion supply this office with a memorandum of law to accompany the request.
 The memorandum should include the opinion of the requesting party's own legal counsel, a discussion of the legal issues involved, together with references to relevant constitutional provisions, statutes, charter, administrative rules, judicial decisions, etc.

 Input from other public officials, organizations or associations representing public officials may be requested.
 Interested parties may also submit a memorandum of law and other written material or statements for consideration.
 Any such material will be attached to and made a part of the permanent file of the opinion request to which it relates.

 This office provides access to formal Attorney General Opinions through a searchable database from the Attorney General’s website.